Bahar0900/Bahar0900/README.md

 # Hi there!
 I am MD Sagor Chowdhury 👋

 🌱 I'm currently studying Computer Science and Engineering at Chittagong University of Engineering and Technology.
-🍃 I'm currently learning about beckend engineering.
+🍃 I'm currently learning about beckend engineering and Machine Learning.
 Interested in C#.NET
 💬 Ask me about Anything!
 📫 How to reach me: [sagormdsagorchowhdury@gmail.com](mailto:sagormdsagorchowhdury@gmail.com)